Kava-Labs/kava-bridge/docs/core/proto-docs.md

-<a name="relayer/v1beta1/broadcast_message.proto"></a>
+<a name="relayer/broadcast/v1beta1/broadcast_message.proto"></a>
 <p align="right"><a href="#top">Top</a></p>

-## relayer/v1beta1/broadcast_message.proto
+## relayer/broadcast/v1beta1/broadcast_message.proto

 <a name="relayer.v1beta1.BroadcastMessage"></a>

 ### BroadcastMessage
-BroadcastMessage is used between peers to wrap messages for each protocol
+BroadcastMessage is sent to other peers in the recipient list when a peer wants to broadcast a new message.

 | Field | Type | Label | Description |